dweekly/docs/pages/deep-linked-ads/google-ads-overview.md

 * [x] Have [mobile app conversion tracking](https://support.google.com/google-ads/answer/6100665) set up and [a supported third party](https://support.google.com/google-ads/answer/7382633) (Branch) to track conversions.

 !!! warning "Dynamic Remarketing Campaigns for Apps"
 	App Engagement Campaigns do not include dynamic remarketing campaigns for apps.
-If you want to set up dynamic remarketing campaigns for people who have previously engaged with your app, you must create a **Web-based Ad** using the **Display Network**.
+If you want to set up dynamic remarketing campaigns for people who have previously engaged with your app, you must create a <notranslate>**Web-based Ad**</notranslate> using the <notranslate>**Display Network**</notranslate>.

 For more detailed information, please see [Google Ads' help documentation](https://support.google.com/google-ads/answer/9234180).